-We aim to equip students to become independent learners who are creative and critical thinkers as well as independent and collaborative learners.
+Students become independent learners who are creative and critical thinkers as well as independent and collaborative learners.
 We aspire to instil a deep love of cooking that exposes learners to one of the greatest expressions of human creativity in the modern world.
-Learning how to cook is a critical and crucial life skill that enables students to feed themselves and others affordably as well as develop a wider understanding of the benefits of a healthy and nutritious diet for themselves, their families and the communities in which they live.
+Learning how to cook is a critical and crucial life skill that enables students to feed themselves and others affordably but also involves a vast array of cross curricular opportunities that embed the learning of multiple subjects further as well as developing a wider understanding of the necessity for a healthy and nutritious diet for themselves, their families and the communities in which they live.

-Knowledge, skills and understanding of where food comes from, the concept of seasonality, characteristics of ingredients and how our food choices are influenced by lifestyle, diet, cost, culture, environmental factors and animal welfare are covered with importance.
-Pupils will know what tastes good and be sensitive to the impact of the food they make on themselves and others, including the environment.
+The knowledge, skills and understanding of where food comes from, the concept of seasonality and characteristics of ingredients forge an important story to be discovered.
+The students are taught to be responsive to how our food choices are not only influenced by lifestyle, diet, cost and culture, environmental factors and animal welfare but important to consider to ensure a broader balance for all.
+Pupils know what tastes good but also need to be sensitive to the impact of the food they create and consume on themselves and others, including the environment.

 The curriculum aims to inspire not only the future Hospitality and Catering professionals of the future, but well educated and skill individuals that can support themselves and others, this is accomplished through:

 - Continued exposure to a range of successful role models from across the food industry to develop realistic understanding the demands and reward the sector can bring for a range of abilities.

 - Exposure to local artisan producers to broaden the understanding of supporting local business.

 - Development of purposefully selected professionally used terminology, encouraging students to speak, write and create like experts.

 - Continued use of cross curricular references often using skills in a realistic environment to understand concepts with greater understanding.

 - Development of personal attributes that will improve employability in any industry.